By Dee Williams

 - You cannot park an RV on a public right-of-way, on public property, or in a front yard for any longer than 4-hours or as long as it takes to load and unload something.

-Of course, this is a broad generalization and your local codes may vary.
+Of course, this is a broad generalization, and your local codes may vary.
 There are also variations for parking in an RV park or in another area zoned for high density camping.
-I’d check with your local planning and building department to define the rules in your area.
+Check with your local planning and building department to define the rules in your area.
 But if we assume the above general story, what does it mean for establishing ‘home’ in a little house in someone’s backyard?
-This is where things get a bit more ambiguous and where most of the discussions with city planners has begun.
+This is where things get a bit more ambiguous and where most of the discussions with city planners has focused.

-First off, some tiny housers have argued that their little houses are not RVs and should not be addressed through codes that restrict RV use.
-They argue that their tiny houses are a hybrid; not an “accessory dwelling” (defined by the city on a fixed foundation) nor is it an RV.
+First off, some tiny house residents have argued that their little houses are not RVs, and should not be addressed through codes that restrict RV use.
+They argue that their tiny houses are a hybrid; not an “accessory dwelling” (defined by the city on a fixed foundation), nor an RV.
 They explain that tiny houses actually present a viable way to meet community demand for safe, affordable housing, and therefore we need to develop new Tiny House Codes.
-Until that happens—be prepared for the city/county to view your tiny house as a travel trailer.
+We agree.
+But until that happens, be prepared for the city/county to view your tiny house as a travel trailer.

 Second, you need to recognize that most municipality workloads are complaint driven.
-They respond only if there is a nuisance like sewage dumped on the ground, alley-ways being blocked, wood smoke, noise, unsafe living conditions, congested parking and the like.
+They respond only if there is a nuisance, like sewage dumped on the ground, blocked alley-ways, wood smoke, noise, unsafe living conditions, congested parking, and so on.
 As I’ve offered in my e-book, Go House Go, “most code enforcement offices aren’t going to bother you unless you’re throwing your poop in the alley, cooking meth in the kitchen, or are otherwise pissing off your neighbors.”

-The key is in recognizing that long-term occupation of a little house only works if it is done appropriately with minimal impact to your neighbors and the environment.
-This is as much a mindset and practice, as a strategy for avoiding a run-in with code enforcement.
+Long-term occupation of a little house only works if it is done appropriately with minimal impact to your neighbors and the environment.
+This is as much a mindset and daily practice as it is a strategy for avoiding a run-in with code enforcement.
 Living in a little house invites the chance to connect with your world in a new way – with a sense of reciprocity and humility – that allows you to do things differently.
 Accepting that mindset allows you to re-consider water use, electrical demand, the need for space and things so as to minimize your impact to a site.